French Onion Soup Burger

 jump toRECIPE

-Mayonnaise – I use store bought mayonnaise as the base for my “aioli” though you can make your own using my recipe here.
+- Mayonnaise – I use store bought mayonnaise as the base for my “aioli” though you easily make your own.
+I recommend giving my homemade mayonnaise recipe a try.
 I dress it up and give it more depth of flavor by adding a bit of olive oil and garlic.

 Add bacon to a large skillet over medium heat.
 Sauté the bacon until the fat has rendered and the bacon is crispy, about 10 to 12 minutes.
 Use a slotted spoon to remove the bacon to a paper towel to drain.
 Remove all but 2 tablespoons of the fat from the pan and return the pan to medium heat.